dehapama/piupsmonitor-raspberrypi/README.md

 Copy the binary

-    sudo cp -a usr/bin/piupsmonitor /usr/bin
+    sudo cp -a usr/sbin/piupsmonitor /usr/sbin

-Copy the init-file if you want to start `piupsmonitor` during boot
+Copy the systemd service files if you want to start `piupsmonitor` during boot

-    sudo cp -a etc/init.d/piupsmonitor /etc/init.d
+    sudo cp -a etc/systemd/system/piupsmonitor*.service /etc/systemd/system/

+and enable the services

+    systemctl daemon-reload
+    systemctl enable piupsmonitor.service
+    systemctl start piupsmonitor.service
+    systemctl enable piupsmonitor-poweroff.service

+Don't start the `piupsmonitor-poweroff.service` or your Raspberry will poweroff whithout shutting down.
+The service will be started during shutdown to switch off the power after a delay (default 15 seconds).